Final Challenge: Pick and Place Manipulator

 Then, wire up the motor using the motor driver chip.
 We learned this in the DC Motors Torque and Speed section, in the third video 'Torque/Speed Curve'.

 Finally, wire up the electromagnet.
 Use one M/F wire to connect one end of the electromagnet to a PSoC pin, and use another to connect the other end of the electromagnet to VDD.
 When you set the pin low, the electromagnet will go on.
 When you set the pin high, the electromagnet will go off.
+If you want to instead wire up the electromagnet to the external power supply through the chip, this will give you more power but you will have to be very careful because the electromagnet will get HOT and can melt its own bracket.
+Keep it off most of the time.

 Next, you need to be able to move the rack and pinion between two positions ('down' and 'up').
-To do this, you can use any type of feedback control we learned - on/off or proportional.
+To do this, you can use any type of control we learned - open-loop, on/off, or proportional.
 Since we need this positioning code to run as a part of a larger code, you might want to limit the time spent in the control loop.
 For example, suppose that in your positioning control loop, you have a delay of 10ms.
 You might put the whole positioning control code inside of a 'while' loop that runs 300 times, thereby allowing 3 seconds for the rack to get into position.
 After the while loop exits, immediately turn the motor off.
 We wrote code like this for the first time in the On/Off Control part of class.

 To test this part of the project, you might want to make sure you can do the following in a repeating loop: